 b) Ensure performance of obligations specified in Point a and Point d, Clause 2 of this Article.

-5. The Ministry of Culture, Sports and Tourism shall organize human resources and technical means to inspect film content, classify and display film classification results disseminated on cyberspace; coordinate with the Ministry of Information and Communications, the Ministry of Public Security and relevant state management agencies to implement measures to prevent and handle violations of law provisions.
+5. The Ministry of Culture, Sports and Tourism shall organize human resources and technical means to inspect film content, classify and display film classification results popularly on cyberspace; coordinate with the Ministry of Information and Communications, the Ministry of Public Security and relevant state management agencies to implement measures to prevent and handle violations of law provisions.

 6. The Government shall detail points b, c, d and dd, Clause 2, point a, Clause 3 and Clause 4 of this Article.